cbirdlab/radBARCODER/README.md

 bash dDocentHPC.bash fltrBAM config.4.all
 ```

 This will create mildly filtered `RG.bam` files for each individual.
-These are your alignment maps are automatically used in downstream processing.
+These alignment maps are used in downstream processing.

 #### 3. Create consensus sequences for each individual's reads mapped to the reference genome and mask areas with no coverage using `bam2fasta`